Naseem Banu

-Naseem Banu (4 July 1916 - 18 June 2002) was an Indian actress.
-Starting her acting career in the mid-1930s she continued to act till mid-1950s.
+Naseem Banu (born Roshan Ara Begum; 1 January 1916 - 18 June 2002) was an Indian actress.
+Starting her acting career in the mid-1930s, she continued to act till the mid-1950s.
 Her first film was Khoon Ka Khoon (Hamlet) (1935) with Sohrab Modi under whose Minerva Movietone banner she acted for several years.
-Her high-point came with Modi's Pukar (1939) in which she played the role of Empress Nur Jahan.
+The high point of her acting career came with Modi's Pukar (1939) in which she played the role of Empress Nur Jahan.
 According to composer Naushad she got the sobriquet Pari-Chehra (fairy face) Naseem through the publicity advertisements of her films.
 She was the mother of actress Saira Banu and mother-in-law to the actor Dilip Kumar.

 Early years

-Naseem Banu was born as Roshan Ara Begum in Old Delhi, India, into a community of performers and entertainers.
+Naseem Banu was born as Roshan Ara Begum on 1 January 1916 in Old Delhi, India, into a community of performers and entertainers.
 Her mother, Chamiyan Bai (also known as Shamshad Begum, not to be confused with the playback singer who had the same name), was a famous and well-earning singer and tawaif of those days.
-Years later, when Naseem was in her prime, and earning a salary of ₹ 3500, she stated that her mother was, even at that time in her old age, earning more than she was.
+Years later, when Naseem was in her prime, and earning a salary of ₹ 3,500, she stated that her mother was, even at that time in her old age, earning more than she was.

 Naseem studied at Queen Mary's High School, Delhi; her mother Shamshad Begum wanted her to become a doctor.
 Naseem was keen on films and admired the actress Sulochana (Ruby Myers), ever since she had seen a film of hers, but her mother was against the idea of films.
 On a visit to Bombay, Naseem got interested in seeing the film shootings and at one of the sets she was approached by Sohrab Modi to play Ophelia in his film Hamlet.
 Her mother refused permission and Naseem went on a hunger-strike till her mother agreed.
 Having played the role, Naseem was unable to continue her education as the school was shocked at her acting in films, then considered a lowly profession.